-After a long ride from Manhattan, most get off the 7 train to go to Shea Stadium, but you could just as well walk in the other direction.
-Shea Stadium, former home of the New York Mets, is only one part of Flushing Meadows, a large park built for the 1939 World’s Fair.
+After a long ride from Manhattan, most get off the 7 train to catch a baseball game at Citi Field, but there are things to see if you walk in the opposite direction too.
+Citi Field, home of the New York Mets, is only one of many attractions in Flushing Meadows, a huge public park built for the 1939 World’s Fair.

-Another famously iconic part of the park is the Unisphere, “a 12-story high, spherical stainless steel representation of the Earth,” the world’s largest globe structure.
-Three metal loops circle the giant globe representing the paths of “Yuri Gagarin, the first man in space, John Glenn, the first American to orbit the Earth, and Telstar, the first active communications satellite.”
-It was designated a New York city landmark in 1995.
+Another famous icon of Flushing Meadows-Corona Park is the Unisphere, a “12-story high, spherical stainless steel representation of the Earth,” the world’s largest globe structure.
+Three metal loops encircle the giant globe representing the paths of “Yuri Gagarin, the first man in space, John Glenn, the first American to orbit the Earth, and Telstar, the first active communications satellite.”
+It was designated a New York City landmark in 1995.

 The Panorama of the City of New York, an amazingly accurate scale model of the city, was one of the most popular attractions of the 1964 World’s Fair.
 After a refurbishing in the early 90s, the model was updated to include every New York City building constructed before 1992.
 Today, the Panorama is on display at the park’s Queens Museum.

 Although the World’s Fairs have long ago come and gone, Flushing Meadows-Corona Park is still a vibrant urban oasis for the local community.
 Besides Citi Field and the Queens Museum, the park is home to the USTA National Tennis Center, which hosts the annual U.S. Open tennis tournament, the New York Hall of Science, the Queens Zoo, and more.

 Visit Queens withAtlas Obscura Trips

 Only in Queens: Tasting Our Way Through New York’s Most Diverse Borough